djdhawal/bayesian-failure-prediction-on-cluster-traces/README.md

 ## Overview

-This project models the lifecycle of computational tasks running on Google's Borg cluster manager as a **hierarchical Bayesian Hidden Markov Model (HMM)**.
-Rather than predicting failure after it happens, the model infers latent resource-usage regimes from raw CPU and memory measurements — detecting when a task is drifting toward a dangerous state *before* it fails.
+This project models the lifecycle of computational tasks running on Google's Borg cluster manager as a **Bayesian Hidden Markov Model (HMM)**.
+Rather than predicting failure after it happens, the model infers latent resource-usage regimes from raw CPU and memory measurements, consequently detecting when a task is drifting toward a dangerous state *before* it fails.

 The key insight is that Borg's eviction mechanism is deterministic: tasks whose actual resource demand exceeds their requested limit get throttled or killed.
 A rising CPU utilization trajectory, combined with increasing memory pressure and degraded CPU efficiency (CPI), is a measurable precursor to failure that unfolds over minutes.
-The HMM is designed to detect exactly this pattern from the time series of 5-minute usage windows.
+The HMM is designed to detect this pattern from the time series of 5-minute usage windows.

 ---